Lake Bottom Blankets for Aquatic Invasive Species Control

 The barriers in the swim area will stay down for 1 month and be removed prior to Memorial Day.
 We've heard good things about these particular weed barriers.
 CT Ag Station has also used them with good results.
 To learn more, you can check them out for yourself, here: https://lakebottomblanket.com/

 Due to Beseck being a State owned lake, permitting is required for us.
 Permitting takes time, and can sometimes be challenging, that’s why we have professional consultants that can navigate us through the process.
-Those approved, will have permits that are valid through the 2020 season.
 If this is something that you are interested in, please contact us right away so your application can be submitted with the required maps, and plant survey results.